YarosMallorca/DJI-Mapper/README.md

 ## Features

-- **Cross-platform**: Works on Windows, Linux and MacOS.
+- **Cross-platform**: Works on Windows, Linux, MacOS & Android.
 - **Easy to use**: Just a few clicks to create a mission.
 - **Customizable**: Change the mission parameters to fit your needs.
-- **Works with DJI Drones**: Compatible with DJI Drones that support Waypoints.
+- **Works with DJI Fly**: Compatible with DJI Drones that support Waypoints.
-- **Works with Litchi**: Export missions to Litchi for DJI Drones that don't support Waypoints. (coming soon)
+- **Works with Litchi**: Export missions to Litchi for DJI Drones that don't support Waypoints.

 ## Installation